Zdanc32/movie-api/README.md

 <br>
 I prepere file .htaccess (movie-api/public) if you want use apache server

-When you install composer and MySql you have to clone this project<br>
+When you install composer and MySql you have to clone this project.<br>
-then you have to select folder and run CMD or BUSH console and wirte simple command <br>
+After that go to project folder and run command in console <br>
- * linux: composer install
+ * linux: open bush and write composer install
- * windows: php composer install
+ * windows: open cmd and write php composer install

 I hope everything is working!<br>